Fire Prevention Week

 - Enjoy a hot dog cookout with our firefighters

 October 10 - Story Time with the Broomfield Library

 October 14 - Fire Safety Open House and Cookout in Northglenn

 Steps to Making Your Home Escape Plan (NFPA)

 - Visit each room.
 Find two ways out.

 - All windows and doors should open easily.
 You should be able to use them to get outside.

 - Make sure your home has smoke alarms.
 Push the test button to make sure each alarm is working.

-- Pick a meeting place outside in front of your home.
-In the result of an evacuation, everyone should plan on gathering in the meeting place.
+- Pick a meeting place outside.
+It should be in front of your home.
+Everyone will meet at the meeting place.

 - Talk about your plan with everyone in your home.